phantom22/Canvas-project-template/README.md

 # Canvas-project-template

-Boilerplate project for a canvas project:
+Boilerplate for a canvas project:
 * fps detection
 * device type detection
 * implementation of deltaTime